 If you’ve never been to Portugal, you’re in for a treat.
-You might even fall a little bit in love, especially if you know how things work.
-My insider tips can help you prepare for your first trip to Portugal and make it go more smoothly.
+You might even fall a little bit in love, especially if you know what to expect.
+My insider Portugal travel tips can help you prepare and make your first trip go as smoothly as possible.

 Knowing a little about local customs, especially in restaurants, will help you feel more confident and avoid that nasty suspicion that you’ve been ripped off.
-Read on for advice about what to bring, what to expect when eating out and how you can save money on accommodation, transport, food, shopping and activities.
+Read on for advice on planning a trip to Portugal including what to bring, what to expect when eating out and how you can save money on accommodation, transport, food, shopping and activities.

 3. If you’re making your own travel arrangements, find out how to get from the airport to your accommodation before you book your flights.
 If you’re relying on public transport for transfers, you could get caught out if services finish earlier than you expected or don’t run at weekends.

 You can pre-book an airport transfer if you’d rather keep things simple.

 4. More and more destinations in Portugal offer a tourist card, such as the Lisbon Card and Porto Card, which give free or discounted public transport and discounts on all manner of typical holiday expenditures.
 Check the local tourist information website before you travel to see what’s available and start saving money from the moment you step off the plane.

 My ebook, Money Saving Tips for Travel in Portugal is packed with practical tips including getting to and from the airport, transport and tourist cards and where to find great deals.

 My favourite sites for saving money on accommodation and car hire are here: Where To Find The Best Portugal Travel Deals.
 Note that major destinations have introduced a tourist tax of €1-2 per person per night to cover the increased pressure on the local infrastructure.
 You pay this at your accommodation so budget accordingly.